NavyaBhargava/Experiment-15/README.md

 Normalization is especially useful when working with machine learning algorithms that are sensitive to feature scaling.

 Why Normalization is Important

-Removes bias caused by different feature scales Improves performance of machine learning models
-Makes data easier to compare
+1)Removes bias caused by different feature scales 2)Improves performance of machine learning models 3)Makes data easier to compare
-Helps gradient-based algorithms converge faster
+4)elps gradient-based algorithms converge faster

 Types of Normalization Used

 1. Min-Max Normalization

 Min-Max normalization scales the values between 0 and 1.